-All I ask is a Tall Ship Now available on Amazon eBooks
+Excerpt from All I Ask is a Tall Ship by Graham Lascelles

 At midday on the 24th January we have sailed 2600 miles and have 90 miles to run to our destination.
 A force seven easterly pushes us along at an exhilarating 9 knots.
 The stern rises and the whole vessel is thrust forward and skyward as each 4m (14′) wave passes under us.
 There is a moment of hesitation, the yacht slows and the bowsprit points at the clouds as the stern falls into the following trough.
 Leaving us to be menaced by the next approaching liquid avalanche before the cycle is repeated for the thousandth time.